Jharkhand

 Other Initiatives

 WOTR’s team in Jharkhand has participated in Gram Sabhas to raised awareness on different interventions.
 Well-being ranking, net planning, PRA and formation of Village Development Committees (VDCs), Self-Help Groups (SHGs) and Sanyukt Mahila Samhiti (SMS) have been initiated at the beginning of every project.
-WOTR has been building linkages of poor households with different government schemes as well as raising awareness among villagers on schemes beneficial to them.
+Additionally, as a leading force among the NGOs in Jharkhand, WOTR has been building linkages of poor households with different government schemes as well as raising awareness among villagers on schemes beneficial to them.

 VDCs and 104 SHGs